lluciesmith/DeepHalos/README.md

 # Deep learning halos

-This repository contains the code used in Lucie-Smith, Peiris, Pontzen, Nord, Thiyagalingam, ["Deep learning insights into cosmological structure formation"](https://ui.adsabs.harvard.edu/abs/2020arXiv201110577L/abstract), 2020, to learn about dark matter halo formation with convolutional neural networks.
+This repository contains the code used in Lucie-Smith, Peiris, Pontzen, Nord, Thiyagalingam, ["Deep learning insights into cosmological structure formation"](https://ui.adsabs.harvard.edu/abs/2020arXiv201110577L/abstract), 2020, to learn about the formation of dark matter halos in the Universe with convolutional neural networks (CNNs).

+The CNN predicts the final mass of dark matter halos given the initial conditions of a cosmological simulation.
+The inputs are cubic sub-regions of the initial conditions, each centred on a given simulation particle, and the output is the mass of the dark matter halo to which that particle will belong at z=0.

 For those wanting to try out our code, the best place to start is the ipython notebook demo.
 Please see below for instructions.